 Stuffing is a mixture which is used to fill the insides of poultry, rolled-up meat, fish, seafood or vegetables.

-In British, Irish and North American tradition, Stuffing is usually based on white bread (it was the default use for stale bread), usually includes onions and herbs such as sage for seasoning, and can include meat, vegetables, mushrooms and nuts.
+In British, Irish and North American tradition, stuffing is usually based on white bread (stuffing was the default use for stale bread), usually includes onions and herbs such as sage for seasoning, and can include meat, vegetables, mushrooms and nuts.
 Other starches such as rice or potato are also used from time to time for variety.

-If cooked inside meat, fish or seafood, Stuffing needs to be cooked to reach the same temperature as is safe for that meat, as the Stuffing will have absorbed raw juices from the meat.
-If you are cooking a vegetable stuffed with a meat Stuffing, then the vegetable needs to be cooked to reach the safe temperature for either the meat in the Stuffing or for what you have stuffed it into, whichever minimum temperature is higher.
+If cooked inside meat, fish or seafood, stuffing needs to be cooked to reach the same temperature as is safe for that meat, as the stuffing will have absorbed raw juices from the meat.

 All stuffed meats will require a longer cooking time than unstuffed meats.
 Allow stuffed birds an extra 15 to 30 minutes cooking time.